 "User Code" means a code provided by the Transporter to the User;

 "Users' Committee" means a collective body composed of representatives of Users with the Short-Term GTA and Long-Term GTA;

+"Virtual Interconnection Point" means Exit Points Serbia which are merged for the purpose of providing of a single Gas Transmission Service;

 "Virtual Trading Point" or " VTP" means a virtual location at which Users may effectuate contracted Trade of Natural Gas;

-"Within-Day" means, duration of Capacity Product, which is made available for the transportation of Natural Gas on an hourly basis for one (1) or more hours within a Gas Day;
+"Within-Day" means, duration of Standard Capacity Product, which is made available for the transportation of Natural Gas on an hourly basis for one (1) or more hours within a Gas Day;

 "Within-Day Interruptible Capacity" means the capacity made available provided that all capacities at that Interconnection point are contracted but are not nominated for a Gas Day, in which case is considered that the Interruptible Capacity is available for transport, and in case reduction occurs due to Renominations, Transporter is entitled to reduce or entirely interrupt transport of the interruptible within-day capacity to the User.

+Other expressions used in this Network Code have the same meaning as determined in the law governing energy matters and regulations adopted pursuant to the mentioned law.

 Application

 For the purpose of securing rights and obligations granted by the Final Exemption Act, in the event of any inconsistencies between this Network Code and the Long-Term GTA, the Long-Term GTA shall prevail.